![]() |

 |

-Required ResourcesTo undertake this test you will require:
+Required ResourcesTo conduct this test, you will require:

 Example

 AnalysisAnalysis of the test result is by comparing it with the athlete's previous results for this test.
 It is expected that, with appropriate training between each test, the analysis would indicate an improvement in the athlete's anaerobic efficiency.
 Target GroupThis test is suitable for sprinters but not for individuals where the test would be contraindicated.
 ReliabilityTest reliability refers to the degree to which a test is consistent and stable in measuring what it is intended to measure.
 Reliability will depend upon how strict the test is conducted and the individual's level of motivation to perform the test.
-The following link provides a variety of factors that may influence the results and therefore the test reliability.
-ValidityTest validity refers to the degree to which the test actually measures what it claims to measure and the extent to which inferences, conclusions, and decisions made on the basis of test scores are appropriate and meaningful.
+The following link provides a variety of factors that may influence the results and therefore, the test reliability.
+ValidityTest validity refers to the degree to which the test measures what it claims to measure and the extent to which inferences, conclusions, and decisions based on test scores are appropriate and meaningful.
 This test provides a means to monitor the effect of training on the athlete's physical development.
 Advantages

 Disadvantages